MaciejWanat/Haskell-Euterpea-SevenNationArmy-tutorial/README.md

-# Seven Nation Army by White Stripes in Haskell
+# Seven Nation Army by The White Stripes in Haskell

-This project is basicly a song "Seven Nation Army" by the White Stripes programmed in Haskell.
+This project is basicly a song written by The White Stripes called "Seven Nation Army", programmed in Haskell.
 File "sevennation.hs" contains the code.

 If you wonder how come that you can program a song using Haskell, check out the package called [Euterpea](http://www.euterpea.com/).